 21. Slinky Dog Dash

-Walt Disney World’s newest ride is a respectable showing, though it still manages to be only the fifth best ride in Hollywood Studios.
+Slinky Dog Dash, one of the resorts newest rides, is a respectable showing, though it still manages to be only the fifth best ride in Hollywood Studios.

 Slinky Dog Dash gets points for being the most innovative part of Toy Story Land.
 The story behind the ride is that Andy has combined his Slinky Dog toy with his Dash & Dodge Coaster set.
 (It isn’t clear why the “dodge” feature had to be abandoned, or what it would have looked like had Andy stuck with it.)